 7) Naked Lunch (1991)

-A long-time dream project of Cronenberg’s, this almost indescribable art house provocation attempts the impossible by adapting William S. Burroughs’ stream-of-conscious nightmare literary classic Naked Lunch to the big screen.
-It’s not exactly a straightforward adaptation, since it’s unlikely even Burroughs could sit through that.
-Instead the film is a mixture of two of the most twisted minds of the 20th century and a concoction of bizarre images and ideas that are impossible to scrape from any innocent mind that dares to let it in.
+A long-time dream project of David Cronenberg’s, this almost indescribable art house provocation attempts the impossible by adapting William S. Burroughs’ stream-of-conscious nightmare literary classic Naked Lunch to the big screen.
+It’s not exactly a straightforward adaptation since it’s unlikely even Burroughs could sit through that.
+Instead, the film that starred Peter Weller and is a mixture of two of the most twisted minds of the 20th century and a concoction of bizarre images and ideas that are impossible to scrape from any innocent mind that dares to let it in.